Puppy Vaccine Schedule: A Complete Owner’s Guide

 Vaccines make up just one portion of the expenses you’ll have to pay in your puppy’s first year of life and beyond.
 A routine wellness visit for a new puppy can cost up to $300 when you factor in necessary shots and bloodwork (and you’ll need multiple visits in the first year).

 Joining the Pumpkin Wellness Club is a great way to help you budget your dog care costs.
-For as low as $19.95 per month, you can get substantial cash back on vaccinations, bloodwork and other eligible services puppies receive during routine wellness visits at the vet – the exam fee included.
-Plus, members can save up to $360 every year in preventive care paybacks and other benefits, such as access to special discounts on top pet brands.
+For as low as $19.95 per month, you can get paid cash towards your pup’s vaccinations, bloodwork, and other routine preventive care — including the annual wellness exam fee.
+All in all, members can save up to $460 every year on puppy preventive care and other benefits, such as access to special discounts on top pet brands.

 Risks of vaccines for puppies

 As with all medical procedures, there are some risks associated with puppy vaccinations.
-But, these risks are extremely minor compared to the benefits of preventing illness and transmission of disease.
+But these risks are extremely minor compared to the benefits of preventing deadly diseases and transmitting them to other dogs and humans.

 “I like to say that the most rewarding side effect of puppy vaccination is a healthy adult dog.
 We have access to extremely safe immunization products, and new technology has delivered vaccines that are increasingly effective at protecting our beloved companions.